“So many demon spirits, I want to collect them.” Long Ao Tian. Yuan Ding goes on a journey of collecting demon spirits.

 The character designs were nothing spectacular.
 But what really caught my attention about Planting Manual is the plot about the special power of our main character.
-Imagine raising demons or fairies from spirit seeds and eventually have your own harem?
-That is quite unique for me, and I really want to how many spirit seeds Yuan Ding will have in the end.
+Imagine raising demons or fairies from spirit seeds and eventually having your own harem?
+That is quite unique for me, and I really want to how many spirits seeds Yuan Ding will have in the end.

-The opening theme song of Planting Manual – Elegy of Fairies still the most desirable thing to listen from it since the Chinese dubbed in the donghua were quite terrible at my reception.
+The opening theme song of Planting Manual – Elegy of Fairies is still the most desirable thing to listen to from the series since the Chinese dubbed in the donghua were quite terrible at my reception.
 I mean, there are some Chinese anime where the audio and dialogue were nicely done but in Planting Manual, I felt like the voice actors were all rushing and it’s quite rough on my hearing.
-Nonetheless, the opening theme Elegy of Fairies truly did gave me eargasm experience as if I was entering the fantasy world of The Lord of the Ring.
+Nonetheless, the opening theme Elegy of Fairies truly did give me eargasm experience as if I was entering the fantasy world of The Lord of the Ring.
 While the ending theme song is catchy and fun to watch, provoking me to do some weird dance steps.

 Have you guys watched it already?
 Please let me know by leaving your comments below.

 Last Updated on April 12, 2022 by Yu Alexius